ska-telescope/sdp-prototype/src/processing_controller/README.md

    intervals (the default is every 5 minutes).

 2. If a PB is new, the PC will create the workflow deployment for it.
-A PB is deemed to be new if `status` is not present in the PB state and its workflow is not deployed.
-The PC sets `status` to `STARTING` and `resources_available` to `false`.
-If the workflow ID and version is not found in the definition file, the PC sets the `status` to `FAILED`.
+A PB is deemed to be new if the PB state does not exist.
+The PC creates the state and sets `status` to `STARTING` and `resources_available` to `false`.
+If the workflow ID and version is not found in the definition file, the PC still creates the state, but sets `status` to `FAILED`.

 3. If a PB's dependencies are all `FINISHED`, the PC sets `resources_available` to `true` to allow it to start executing.
 Real-time